 That sense of unease permeates the exhibit, which, separated into distinct rooms, evoke disconcerting, multisensory reworking of these songs.
 One particularly evocative room features quirky, unappealing furniture from the 1970s, peculiar knick-knacks arranged to accompany Young’s renditions of the charity singles, which, with mouse-like squeaks, dissonant chords and off-putting timing, sound fabulously Lynchian.

-The installation also features a Hong Kong choir whispering the lyrics of We Are the World, alongside a self-playing piano.
+The exhibition also features a Hong Kong choir whispering the lyrics of We Are the World, alongside a self-playing piano.
 It adds to the disorienting experience Young creates as he peels apart and offers a new soundscape for this mad world of musical, mistranslated mayhem.
-It’s an installation that both provides a parody of this odd, and rather wrong, cultural product, while allowing the audience a multisensory window into Young’s original sense of it.
+It’s an exhibition that both provides a parody of this odd, and rather wrong, cultural product, while allowing the audience a multisensory window into Young’s original sense of it.

 Young unpacks his own ambivalence towards the songs and his sense that they are out of touch but not exactly morally deplorable.
 Another dimension to the work involves finding a space where one can both acknowledge that the endeavours are problematic while also recognizing the good intentions behind the gestures.

 “I’m trying not to be cynical, and I’m trying to process [these impressions], and I’m trying to work through that ambivalence,” he says.
 “People always try to pick problems, and of course, these songs are super problematic, Eurocentric, but okay, people [were] trying to respond to an urgent situation.
 So, this is about how not to point fingers.”